 NextEnergy Solar Fund does this through many different approaches:

 UBMPs were designed to incorporate management prescriptions with proven conservation outcomes.
 These could then be applied to selected sites to maximise biodiversity benefit.
 This scalable approach allowed us to ensure that our operational asset base would benefit from successful management outcomes demonstrated on our Exemplar sites.
-At present, 30 of our sites implement UBMPs, which include a range of tried and tested management prescriptions to help them prioritise biodiversity, and 15 more are due to introduce UBMPs within the next 12 months.
+At present, 60 of our sites implement UBMPs, which include a range of tried and tested management prescriptions to help them prioritise biodiversity.

 The actions mandated in UBMPs are designed to: